What is Swing Trading – And How To Swing Trade Stocks or Forex?

 “I have taken a number of Forex courses and whilst most are detailed they don’t always provide easy to follow trading strategies.
 This swing trading course gives you what you need and emphasizes that too many indicators will only confuse you and make it harder to find a trade with proper entry.
 I enjoyed the explanation on determining a valid or invalid swing point and the many examples on how to trade off moving averages of the fibonacci indicator.
 Swing trading I feel gives traders more consistent returns than breakout trading which may give higher winning trades but less of them.
 I do recommend this course to other Forex traders.” – John Mandich

 “It’s a must ( if you are serious ) to do this course , in my opinion it’s the best course available on swing trading that’s out there , Syed’s lectures have a clear & systematic approach to understanding the foundational principles of swing trends & trade placement , you get a real candlestick / MA lines understanding , learn the beauty of applying Fibonacci to the mix & it’s designed not only for the novice but the pro as well , forget youtube hacks , & learn from a real trading educator , Syed Rahman is the man , peace out , Mike from Perth Aus !!” – Micheal Mccoy

 In short, to trade the market as a price action trader, to me swing trading is the only trading strategy that allows to ensure minimum risk and maximum profit from any investment market.

-So, click the link below and go to the course landing page, read the description, course curriculum and student reviews to get a better understanding of this course.
+So, click the link below and go to the course landing page, read the description, course curriculum and student reviews to get better understanding of this course.